Single-pass Nystr\"{o}m approximation in mixed precision: Numerical examples

 \subsection{Preconditioned systems}

 We are interested in comparing the preconditioning performance for shifted systems \eqref{eq:shifted_system} when the preconditioner \eqref{eq:prec:LMP_nystrom_shifted_A+muI_inverse_finite-prec} is constructed using an approximation computed via Algorithm~\ref{alg:nystrom_reg_id} with different precisions $u_p$.
 This is done by computing the condition number of preconditioned systems and solving them via PCG in double precision.
-We consider problems from the SuiteSparse collection described in the previous section, except plat362 for which the preconditioning with \eqref{eq:prec:LMP_nystrom_shifted_A+muI_inverse_finite-prec} is not expected to be useful, because all eigenvalues of $A$ are smaller than one.
+We consider problems from the SuiteSparse collection described in the previous section.
 We consider the same $k$ values as in the previous section and refer the reader to \cite{Frangella2021} for strategies on choosing an optimal $k$.
 Note that the computational cost of generating the preconditioner depends on the precision $u_p$, but the cost of applying the preconditioner does not.